apple/swift-metrics/README.md

 counter.increment()
 ```

-### Selecting a metrics backend implementation (Applications only)
+### Selecting a metrics backend implementation (applications only)

 Note: If you are building a library, you don't need to concern yourself with this section.
-It is the end users of your library - the applications - who will decide which metrics backend to use.
+It is the end users of your library- the applications -who will decide which metrics backend to use.
 Libraries should never change the metrics implementation as that is something owned by the application.

-Swift-metrics only provides the metrics system API.
+swift-metrics only provides the metrics system API.
 As an application owner, you need to select a metrics backend (such as the ones mentioned above) to make the metrics information useful.

-Selecting a backend is done by adding a dependency on the desired backend client implementation and invoking `MetricsSystem.bootstrap(SelectedMetricsImplementation.init)` at the beggining of the program.
+Selecting a backend is done by adding a dependency on the desired backend client implementation and invoking `MetricsSystem.bootstrap(SelectedMetricsImplementation.init)` at the beginning of the program.
 This instructs the `MetricsSystem` to install `SelectedMetricsImplementation` (actual name will differ) as the metrics backend to use.

-As the API has just launched, not many implementations exist yet, and if you are interested in implementing one see the section below explaining how to do so.
+As the API has just launched, not many implementations exist yet.
+If you are interested in implementing one see the "Implementing a metrics backend" section below explaining how to do so.
 List of existing swift-metrics API compatible libraries:

 - Your library?
 [Get in touch!](https://forums.swift.org/c/server)